UK Skilled Worker Visa Changes and Immigration Rules for 2025

 2. Electronic Travel Authorisation Scheme

-As set out in our previous blog post, the ETA grants permission to travel to the United Kingdom—similar to the US Electronic System for Travel Authorization.
+The ETA grants permission to travel to the United Kingdom, in a similar way to the US’s Electronic System for Travel Authorization (ESTA).
 The ETA applies to UK visitors who do not need a visa for tourism, transit, visiting family and friends, business, or short-term study.
 It also applies to those coming to the UK for up to three months on the Creative Worker visa concession and to those coming for a permitted paid engagement.

 It is not applicable for those who hold a UK visa, those with permission to reside to live, work, or study in the United Kingdom, or for British or Irish nationals.